-The Urban Pollinators Team at the Universities of Bristol, Reading and Edinburgh have found that allotments can make a wonderful habitat for pollinators – vegetables, flowers, fruit trees and compost heaps – all can provide pollen over the seasons.
-Visit their lovely website blog showing how to encourage pollinators with stunning photographs.
+The Urban Pollinators Team at the Universities of Bristol, Reading and Edinburgh found that allotments can make a wonderful habitat for pollinators – vegetables, flowers, fruit trees and compost heaps – all can provide pollen over the seasons.
+Visit their lovely website blog showing how to encourage pollinators with stunning photograph

 For some interesting background information about allotments, their history, heritage, and role in the community, see this research paper published by Lesley Acton, who is studying at UCL Institute of Archaeology.

 This article in the Journal of Applied Ecology (PDF) about soil quality on allotments versus commercial agriculture has been flagged up by the NAS (National Allotment Association).
 The International Year of Soils serve as a platform for raising awareness on the importance of sustainable soil management as the basis for food systems, essential ecosystem functions and better adaptation to climate change for present and future generations.

 Action Points (PDF) from our annual ‘get together’ August 2019

 The main gate, compost loo and Allotment Holders Hut has a coded lock.
 If by any chance any allotment tenant has not now got the code please could they contact Lesley, Allotment Warden on 01452 770018

 The Chestergate Allotments are leased to the Parish Council from the Ancient Charities of Bisley.
 We have a thriving allotment holders group, many allotment holders keep chickens and one keeps friendly geese!